 7. Choquequirao trek

 Another beautiful Inca ruin.
-If you hesitate whether it’s worth visiting so many treks i can assure you that each of many archaeological spots are unique and but believe me, each ruin of the Incas are different as well as the routes to get to the ruins.
+I can assure you that each of many archaeological spots are unique and believe me, each ruin of the Incas are different as well as the routes to get to them.
 The high amount of trails give you a chance to see and appreciate the beautiful landscapes Peru has to offer.
 Most travelers do this tour in 4 days, some of them in 5 days, but it is also possible to finish the tour in 3 days.
 I cannot promise that it’s easy to do, but for the sake of beauty and memories you can definitely overcome it.

 More about my 3-days tour to Choquequirao you can read here.